KuntalDanech/scaleracademy-twitter-backend-java-wiki/Home.md

 - OAuth2 based login and connection
 - Email notifications service
 - Report posts
-- User's can send personal messages to each other question
+- User's can send personal messages to each other
-- Allow accounts to be private (only visible to followers) question
+- Allow accounts to be private (only visible to followers)
-- Turn on notifications for a particular user question
+- Turn on notifications for a particular user
-- Bookmarking posts question
+- Bookmarking posts
-- Topics question
+- Topics
 - Filtering keywords on hateful and abusive texts, eventually leading to permanent blocking
 - Trending Section with certain hashtags and topics based on tweets
 - _( Feel free to add your own wishlist, the Wikis are publicly editable )_